- Attractive looks inside…

 Some versions of the 2020 Lexus RC are miserly, but not all.

-If fuel economy is a primary point for you, the 2020 Lexus RC can be a thrifty choice.
-Shop wisely, however, to end up with a version that hits our 5 out of 10 score.
+If fuel economy is a primary point for you, the 2020 Lexus RC isn't the best choice.
+Shop wisely, however, to end up with a version that hits our 4 out of 10 score.

 The greenest of the bunch is the RC 300 with the base turbo-4 and rear-wheel-drive.
 It’s rated at 21 mpg city, 30 highway, 24 combined.
 Grab the RC 300 all-wheel drive and the V-6 Lexus sneaks under its hood is rated at just 18/24/21 mpg.
 That’s a big difference.

 The RC 350 uses the same engine, tuned for more performance, and it shares the 18/24/21 mpg rating with all-wheel drive.
-Stick with Smile State rear-wheel drive and the coupe’s fuel economy climbs to 20/28/23 mpg.
+Stick with the smile-state ready, rear-wheel-drive coupe and fuel economy climbs to 20/28/23 mpg.